 Anti-Money Laundering and Countering the Financing of Terrorism ("AML/CFT")

 The Isle of Man Government and the Isle of Man Financial Services Authority (“the Authority”) are committed to continually reviewing the Island's legislation and regulations against the recognised international standards.
-For details of the Isle of Man Government’s commitment to combating Money Laundering and the Financing of Terrorism and Proliferation please see the following link and this webpage.
+The Authority’s Strategic Approach to to countering financial crime can be viewed here.

 In addition, the Isle of Man Government has published a national strategy in relation to its stance against money laundering and the financing of terrorism.
 This document sets out priority goals actions identified following a review of existing defences.
 The document can be found here.